RBsimphys/fluidSimulation/README.md

 # fluidSimulation
-2D CFD simulation based on Lattice Boltzmann Method, implemented for the web!
+2D fluid simulation based on Lattice Boltzmann Method, implemented for the web!